Department of Health and Human Performance

 REC 1370.
 Introduction to Recreational Therapy.

 REC 2330.
-Leadership in Recreation and Sport Services.
+Leadership Theory and Experiential Application in Recreation and Sport Services.

 REC 2336.
-Directed Field Experience in Recreation and Sport Programming.
+Fieldwork Experience in Recreation and Sport Programming.

 REC 2370.
 Planning Recreational Therapy Services.

-This course covers administrative practices relevant to entry-level professionals in the recreation and sport industry.
-Topics include foundations of management, decision-making, planning, coordination of resources, and ethics.
+This course provides an overview of administrative functions used in recreation and sport organizations.
+Students examine foundational management concepts, including organizational structure, decision making, delegation, planning, coordination of resources, and professional ethics.
+Instruction emphasizes the study of how administrative processes function within recreation and sport environments.
+Students apply course concepts by analyzing organizational scenarios and completing team based and individual activities that reflect common administrative responsibilities within the field.
 Prerequisite: REC 2335 with a grade of "C" or better and [MATH 1312 or MATH 1315 or MATH 1316 or MATH 1317 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2417 or MATH 2471 or HON 2302A] with a grade of "D" or better.

 REC 3335.
-Advanced Recreation and Sport Program Development.
+Advanced Program Planning in Recreation and Sport.

 Grade Mode: Standard Letter